NishanthSpShetty/Stack-VM/README.md

 -------------------------------------------------------------
-Use Stack-langc compiler to generate the instructions.
+use [stack-langc](github.com/NishanthSpShetty/stack-langc) generate the instruction.
-You can find the stack-langc at github.com/NishanthSpShetty/stack-langc